 Where can I spend the PM funds online?

-Hundreds of merchants accept payment via Perfect Money across the world, for a diverse range of products and services.
+Thousands of merchants accept payment via Perfect Money across the world, for a diverse range of products and services.1000s of merchants accept payment via Perfect Money across the world, for a diverse range of products and services.
+Click To Tweet

 Other merchants accept PM for eBay vouchers, Amazon Gift Certificates, VoIP accounts funding etc. Other uses include Forex Trading and the highly risky so-called High Yield Investment Programs (HYIPs).